-- 1. The Executive Board has the responsibility for overseeing the implementation of the strategy approved by the General Assembly and frame the work within the network.
-The Board shall: - 2. promote new work in the existing areas; - 3. approve the creation of new priority areas; - 4. abandon areas that do not contribute to the achievement of the objectives set out in the strategy.
+The Executive Board has the responsibility for overseeing the implementation of the strategy approved by the General Assembly within the network.
+The Board shall:

+- 1. promote new work in the existing areas; - 2. approve the creation of new priority areas; - 3. abandon areas that do not contribute to the achievement of the objectives set out in the strategy.

-To ensure the implementation of the network strategy the Board shall identify the priority areas and support the creation of meeting places.
+To ensure the implementation of the network's strategy the Board shall identify the priority areas and support the creation of meeting places.

-The Executive Board proposes the general organizational framework.
+The Executive Board proposes the general organizational framework of the network.
 The Board appoints the Network Coordinator and, upon his/her proposal, the staff of the Secretariat.
 The Board shall regularly follow the work carried out by the members and actively engage and stimulate the participation of new members.